chloeohc/PillPall/replit.md

 ## Overview

 This is a full-stack medication tracking application built with React, Express, and TypeScript.
 The application helps users manage their medications, track doses, monitor symptoms, and configure emergency contacts.
-It features a mobile-first design with a bottom navigation interface and includes functionality for camera-based pill identification, notification scheduling, and symptom tracking.
+It features a mobile-first design with a bottom navigation interface and includes functionality for camera-based pill identification, notification scheduling, symptom tracking, and a comprehensive medication database with over 20 common medications.

 ## User Preferences